-for scripts: none (shared only internally)
+for scripts:

-for software: none (shared only internally)
+for software:

 (b)If yes, when will the data be published?

 Recommended procedure: Upload data and obtain digital identifier (e.g., DOI, OSF link) when submitting the first paper; thus, you can cite the data in the paper.
 If necessary, restrict public access (embargo) until last paper published (max.
 2 years).